 Southwest Buy Points Key Terms

-• The minimum purchase amount is 2,000 points, but you must purchase at least 3,000 points to receive a discount.
+• The minimum purchase amount is 2,000 points, and the maximum discount starts at 2,000 points.

 • Members can buy up to 60,000 Southwest points per day, with no annual maximum.